nathan-hoche/Workshop-Bot-Discord/Workshop-bot-discord.md

 # **Exercises**

-<h3>And now, let's go to practice!<h3><br>
+<h3>And now, let's go practice!<h3><br>

 > You can find informations from the documentation at https://discordpy.readthedocs.io/en/latest/api.html.

 <br>

 ## **Ex01 - I need help**
-For this first exercise, the goal is to implement a help command, like this example: <br>
+For this first exercise, the goal is to implement a help command, like so: <br>
 ![](exo1.png)
 <br><br>

 ## **Ex02 - Spotted**
-The purpose of this exercise is to set up detection message's reaction and to display "Spotted" by mentioning the user.
+The purpose of this exercise is to detect a message's reaction and to display "Spotted" by mentioning the user.
 <br><br>

 ## **Ex03 - Make me admin please**
-With the exercise two, you have to add the administrator role to users who made a reaction.
+You have to add the administrator role to users who react with a special reaction.
 <br><br>

 ## **Ex04 - Get out of here!!!**
-Now, you have to implement a command which will kick an user, but this command needs to be only executed by admin.
+Now, you have to implement a command which will kick a user, but this command needs to be only executed by admins.
 <br><br>

 ## **Ex05 - Only privileged people**
-The objective is to create, with a command, a textual channel only accessible to admin.
+The objective is to create, with a command, a textual channel only accessible to admins.
 <br><br>

 ## **Ex06 - Private Conspiracy**